EMC-UI/angular2-tour-of-heroes/README.md

 This tells npm to look for the angular packages on the official npm repo registry.

+To run the project, use the command 'npm start'.

 The Marvel Heroes accesses Marvel's Public API - requires signup (see http://developer.marvel.com/ for details)

 The design contains both heroes and comics from Marvel.